Dont-Get-Lost-in-Froghill-Penang

 Yam rice at Bukit Mertajam.

-Rice with yam, pork soup with pork meatballs, a hard-boiled egg braised in light and dark soy sauce and tofu.
-The restaurant has a somewhat commercial feel to it and the portion of yam is somewhat small.
+Here is the meal we had (it cost us RM 17 for everything).
+There was rice with yam, pork soup with pork meatballs, a hard-boiled egg braised in light and dark soy sauce and tofu.
+The restaurant has a franchise feel to it and the portion of yam is somewhat small.

 But the food is really delicious.